-Ancient Roman Gem Stone Jewelry
+Ancient Roman Gemstone Jewelry

-Pearls and Emeralds in a Roman Gold earring found in Jerusalem dated 200AD. (photo left)
+Pearls and emeralds in a Roman gold earring found in Jerusalem, circ.
+200 AD.
+(Left)

-The Roman Empire 753BC-476AD showed us how to use precious and semi-precious gems to make beautiful jewelry, but they were not the only ancient civilization to do this.
+The Roman Empire stretching between 753 BC and 476 AD, demonstrated how to use precious and semi-precious gems to make beautiful jewelry, however, they were not the only ancient civilization to do this.
 The Greeks and Egyptians also used natural gems to make wonderful jewelry.

 We hope you've found this article interesting.
 Why not email us with your thoughts or any questions?
 We always like to hear from our customers.

 - Last Updated: September-29-2014

 - © 2005-2014 GemSelect.com all rights reserved.

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.